macrame wallhanging for beginners

 macrame wall hanging

 There are so many beautiful macramé wall hangings on my Pinterest boards; I want to make them all!
 However, before tackling a complicated pattern, I needed to get my feet wet with a simpler, basic macramé design.
-I stumbled upon the perfect pattern at Dupetitdoux (it is both lovely and moderately easy), but there was a slight problem.
+I stumbled upon the perfect pattern at Du Petit Doux that is both lovely and moderately easy), but there was a slight problem.
 The instructions were in French.
 So, after an afternoon of translating along with some rope-knotting trial and error, I ended up with this sweet, little wall-hanging.
-(Finished size is approximately 22″ W x 48″ L.)
+(Finished size is approximately 22″ W x 48″ L)

-This pattern is an easy one for beginners, and it looks awesome, right?
-It’s a shame to let all my verb conjugations go to waste, so I’m sharing the instructions with you!
+I’ve posted this tutorial before, but this design is so sweet and especially easy for beginners.
+Besides, it’s a shame for all my verb conjugations go to waste, so I’m re-sharing the instructions with you!

 (Affiliate links included for your convenience.
 As an Amazon associate I earn from qualifying purchases.
 See disclosure here.)

-• Two ceramic drawer knobs to use as finials
+• 2 ceramic drawer knobs to use as finials (I found these at World Market)

 • Five 100-foot rolls of cotton clothesline (3/16″) (found the best price here.)